 Am I doing what I can to avoid fraud?

 Your inheritance may make you a target for scams, particularly if the payment has been in the news.
 Be particularly wary if someone approaches you to discuss what to do with the money, instead of the other way around, and walk away from promises of quick profits, guaranteed returns, or pressure to invest immediately.

 Often, you can avoid fraud by asking questions and doing research on any brokers, advisers, or investment opportunities you are considering.

 Do I understand my current financial situation?

 Maybe you’ve never had a financial plan or lived on a budget.
 Now is the time to develop both.
-If you sit down and take an honest look at your entire financial situation, you will be in a better position to use your inheritance wisely.
+If you sit down and take an honest look at your entire financial situation, you will be in a better position to use and invest your inheritance wisely.
 There are many tools to help you put a financial plan together.
 The Ballpark Estimate, created by the American Savings Education Council, can help you calculate what you’ll need to save each year for retirement.
 FINRA has a college savings calculator, and the Social Security Administration has a benefits calculator to estimate your potential benefit amounts.

 Do I need the help of a financial professional?

 If you’re the type of person who reads as much as possible about investment choices and asks the right questions about them, you may not need expert advice.
 But if you’re busy with other responsibilities, or don’t feel comfortable making important financial decisions on your own, you may benefit from professional advice.
 While most financial professionals are honest and hardworking, watch out for unscrupulous individuals.
-Even if a financial professional is recommended by someone you trust, we encourage you to thoroughly evaluate their background before doing business with that professional.
+Even if a financial professional is recommended by someone you trust, you should thoroughly evaluate their background before doing business with that professional.
 Make sure the financial professional is licensed, and check and to see if the individual or his or her firm has had run-ins with regulators or other investors.

 Have I paid off my high interest credit card debt?